danvk/aoc2023/README.md

 - ⭐️: 7:00 AM
 - ⭐️⭐️: 8:00 AM

+Looking over the reddit solutions, the clever way to do part 2 is to count parity across a row as you cross pipes.
+If you cross once, you're in, twice you're out, etc. The tricky bit is that L---7 and F---J should also count as crossings.

 ### Day 9 (44665 / 43697)

 This was wildly easy compared to yesterday.
 I wonder if Eric is being nice to us on the weekend?
 My instinct to recursively extrapolate the next number worked great on part 1 and then part 2 just requires reversing the list and using your solution from part 1.